Your Credit Score: What it means

-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders want to discover two things about you: whether you can repay the loan, and your willingness to repay the loan.
-To assess your ability to repay, they look at your income and debt ratio.
-To calculate your willingness to repay the mortgage loan, they consult your credit score.
+Before lenders make the decision to give you a loan, they want to know if you are willing and able to pay back that mortgage loan.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
+In order to calculate your willingness to repay the loan, they consult your credit score.

-Credit scores only consider the information contained in your credit reports.
-They don't take into account your income, savings, down payment amount, or personal factors like sex race, nationality or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is now.
-Credit scoring was envisioned as a way to take into account solely what was relevant to a borrower's likelihood to repay a loan.
+Your credit score comes from your repayment history.
+They do not consider your income, savings, amount of down payment, or factors like sex race, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as dirty a word when these scores were first invented as it is today.
+Credit scoring was envisioned as a way to take into account solely that which was relevant to a borrower's likelihood to repay a loan.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
-Your score reflects the good and the bad of your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score is calculated from the good and the bad in your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to calculate a score.
-If you don't meet the criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to assign an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply for a loan.